Candidates

 Each computes adaptive learning rates and has unique attributes that make it suitable for different types of optimization problems.

-The following subsections will explore the intricacies of all the algorithms and how they enhance the optimization process using different optimization algorithms.
+The following subsections will explore the intricacies of the algorithms and how they enhance the optimization process.

 AdaGrad (Adaptive Gradient Descent)

-AdaGrad adjusts the learning rate for each parameter based on historical gradient information, optimizing performance for rare features.
+AdaGrad adjusts the learning rate for each parameter based on historical gradients, improving performance on rare features.
 The intuition behind AdaGrad is to use different learning rates for each neuron in hidden layers based on iterations, allowing for more nuanced and effective optimization.
 Imagine a sculptor using different chisels for various parts of a sculpture, ensuring each detail is finely crafted.

 However, AdaGrad's aggressive and monotonically decreasing learning rates can hinder performance over time.
 Despite this drawback, AdaGrad remains a powerful tool for specific optimization tasks, particularly when dealing with sparse data.